Azure Functions Rest API Example C#

 Prerequisites

-• Visual Studio 2019 with Azure development workload needs to be installed in your machine.
-If you don’t have Visual Studio 2019 installed in your machine then install the Visual Studio 2019 now.
+• Visual Studio 2019 with the Azure development workload must be installed on your machine.
+If you don’t have Visual Studio 2019 installed on your machine, install the Visual Studio 2019 now.

-Now assuming you have installed the Visual Studio 2019 with Azure development workload, now let’s start the development activity.
+Assuming you have installed Visual Studio 2019 with the Azure development workload, let’s start the development activity.
 First, we will create the Azure Function Project using Visual Studio 2019.

-The next step is to select the template for the Project so for that, search for the Azure Functions template and choose the Azure Functions from the search result and then click on the Next button.
+The next step is to select the template for the Project, search for the Azure Functions template, choose Azure Functions from the search results, and then click the Next button.

-Provide the name for your project and then Choose the Location where you want to save your project and then click on the Create button on the Configure your new project window.
+Please provide a name for your project, select the location where you want to save it and click Create in the Configure your new project window.

 Create Model Class

-Now the next step is to create the Model Class.
-So I have created a model class named Product.cs.
+Now, the next step is to create the Model Class.
+So, I have created a model class named Product. cs.
 It contains 3 class definitions.
-One is the Product class that contains 4 properties that are ID, ManufactureTime, ProductDescription, IsSoldOut.
+One is the Product class, which includes four properties: ID, ManufactureTime, ProductDescription, and IsSoldOut.

 Public class Product